-6. Time Frame
+7. Time Frame

-It is essential that the training is conducted within a tight deadline, therefore the selected facilitator must adhere to the agreed training schedule.
+It is essential that the training is conducted within a tight deadline; therefore, the selected facilitator must adhere to the agreed training schedule.

-Working conditions:
+8. Working conditions

 The selected expert will work under his own accord and will be required to travel to the training location in Hargeisa.
 If successful, the engagements or working days will be 5 days, and remunerations will be paid based on the tasks carried out.
-The facilitator will not work or be reimbursed for days beyond the maximum approved working days without prior written approval from SONSAF.

-Submission:

-Documents to be included when submitting the proposals:
+9. Submission

-Interested facilitators/Firm must submit the following documents/information to demonstrate their qualifications:
+Interested facilitators must submit the following documents:

-(Please group all your documents into one (1) single PDF attachment as the system only allows upload of one document):

-Personal CV including past experience in similar projects and at least 3 references
+A personal CV including qualifications, past experience in similar projects and at least 3 references

-Cover Letter, outlining the main methodological approaches planned for the delivering the training.

-Cover letter explaining why you are the most suitable candidate for the post.
+Cover letter explaining why you are the most suitable candidate for the post

-Two (2) samples of previous work (in English/Somali).
+List of similar trainings conducted by the candidate

+Female candidates are highly encouraged to apply
-To be submitted no later than 19th September 2021,

-At 4 pm, to email address: sonsafhrm@gmail.com
+To be submitted no later than 4pm on 21st November 2021 to the following email address: sonsafhrm@gmail.com